2023 BOSTON MARATHON

 The 127th running of the Boston Marathon will be on April 17, 2023.
 Through CharityTeams you can apply to run the race by passing the Qualifying standard by running and raising funds for a Charity partner.

-Charity programs will open in the fall of 2022.
+Charity programs will open in late September of 2022.
 Learn more about each of our non profit teams below.
 For questions about applying, please go to our contact form.

 BYOB - Bring your own bib!
 Have a bib already into the 2023 Boston Marathon through Qualifying or an Invitational bib?
 We invite you to be part of the CharityTeams experience.
 Pick a charity team below and select "Registered runner - I have a bib."